plibither8/licensed/README.md

 [![Made_with_love_in India](https://img.shields.io/badge/Made_with_love_in-India-DC3545.svg)](https://madewithlove.org.in/)

-> ⚖ licensed is a simple, interactive command line interface to help you quickly add a `LICENSE` file to your project.
+> ⚖ licensed is a simple, interactive command line interface to help you choose and quickly add a `LICENSE` file to your project.

 ![licensed demo gif](assets/demo.gif)

-## Usage
+## Setup

 Make sure you have [NodeJS](https://nodejs.org/en/) (npm 5.2+) installed on your computer.
 Then, setup is as simple as: